Defense polymer composite hardware

 ULTEM 1010 — UAV Airframe Internals

-For small UAS (sUAS) and SUAS-class platforms, ULTEM 1010 printed brackets and internal structure offer the fire resistance required for battery-adjacent components and the mechanical performance needed for multi-G manoeuvres.
+For small UAS (sUAS) and SUAS-class platforms, ULTEM 1010 printed brackets and internal structure offer the fire resistance required for battery-adjacent components and the mechanical performance needed for multi-G maneuvers.

-The most significant advantage of additive manufacturing in defence applications is not the material — it is the geometry freedom.
-Topology-optimised brackets designed for additive manufacture consistently achieve 40–65% weight reduction versus machined equivalents while meeting or exceeding the original load requirements.
+The most significant advantage of additive manufacturing in defense applications is not the material — it is the geometry freedom.
+Topology-optimized brackets designed for additive manufacture consistently achieve 40–65% weight reduction versus machined equivalents while meeting or exceeding the original load requirements.

 Example: UAV Gimbal Mount

-A conventional machined aluminium gimbal mount for a 600 g EO/IR payload typically weighs 85–110 g.
-A topology-optimised CF-PEEK equivalent, designed for additive manufacture, typically comes in at 35–45 g — without sacrificing stiffness or natural frequency targets (which must stay above the primary vibration modes of the airframe).
+A conventional machined aluminum gimbal mount for a 600 g EO/IR payload typically weighs 85–110 g.
+A topology-optimized CF-PEEK equivalent, designed for additive manufacture, typically comes in at 35–45 g — without sacrificing stiffness or natural frequency targets (which must stay above the primary vibration modes of the airframe).

 The process:

-1. Define load cases — hover, forward flight, max-g manoeuvre, landing shock
+1. Define load cases — hover, forward flight, max-g maneuver, landing shock

 2. Set constraints — attachment interfaces, cable routing keep-outs, minimum wall thickness

-3. Run FEA topology optimisation — Altair OptiStruct or nTopology
+3. Run FEA topology optimization — Altair OptiStruct or nTopology

 4. Interpret and smooth — additive-ready geometry